nashcom/domino-startscript/rc_domino_readme.txt

 b.) - Ensure that your login shell is /bin/ksh
     - Start server always with "su - " (switch user) even if you are already running with the right user.
-The su command will start the server in it's own process tree and the SIGHUB signal is not send to the Domino processes.
+The su command will start the server in it's own process tree and the SIGHUP signal is not send to the Domino processes.

       Note: The start-script does always switch to the Domino server user